RAPAMUNE® (RAAP-a-mune) (sirolimus)Tablets

 - Do not stop taking RAPAMUNE or your other anti-rejection medicines unless your doctor tells you to.

 - Your doctor will check the levels of RAPAMUNE in your blood.
 Your doctor may change your dose of RAPAMUNE depending on your blood test results.

-- RAPAMUNE is taken by mouth once a day.
+- RAPAMUNE is taken by mouth 1 time each day.

 - Do not crush, chew, or split RAPAMUNE tablets.
 Tell your doctor if you cannot swallow RAPAMUNE tablets.
 Your doctor can prescribe RAPAMUNE as a solution.

 - Take each dose of RAPAMUNE the same way, either with or without food.
 Food can affect the amount of medicine that gets into your bloodstream.
 Taking each dose of RAPAMUNE the same way helps keep your blood levels of RAPAMUNE more stable.
 Do not take RAPAMUNE with grapefruit juice.